royendgel/webdeployer/README.md

 - Jinja

-This is module is being set free from Private so it may take time to free out all the mess from my private repo
+This is being set free from Private so it may take time to free out all the mess from my private repo

 TO INSTALL